Michael Matusevitch: Study

 In 1953, Matusevitch returned to his study for an additional five years.
 The students were required to paint in the Socialist Realism mode, an outcome of the well-known slogan that the arts belonged to the people, and therefore the artist was the servant of the people.
 Modern art was avoided, as it was regarded as bourgeois and therefore unacceptable.

 In 1958, Matusevitch finished his studies.
 His parents, with whom he lived, helped him devote much of his time to painting.
-On this he says: “It was always important to me to paint what was close to my view on life.
+On this he says: "It was always important to me to paint what was close to my view on life.
 I was in a large Soviet city and from a Jewish family.
 My point of view was in a measure Jewish.
-I saw the closely packed life of the Jewish street, and this helped me to describe in painting the special atmosphere of Odessa.
-Some blamed me for painting Odessa as a village and not as a modern, official Soviet city.
-But this was the Odessa I loved.
-I felt that this atmosphere, so unique, was gradually disappearing.”
+I saw the closely packed life of the Jewish street, and this helped me to describe in painting the special atmosphere of Odesa.
+Some blamed me for painting Odesa as a village and not as a modern, official Soviet city.
+But this was the Odesa I loved.
+I felt that this atmosphere, so unique, was gradually disappearing."

 Influential painter

-An important painter who greatly influenced Matusevitch was Vincent Van Gogh.
+An important painter who greatly influenced Matusevitch was Vincent van Gogh.
 When an exhibition of Van Gogh arrived in Moscow from the Netherlands, Matusevitch hurried to see it.
 He found many things in common with the great artist: an outlook of the world, a total devotion to art and also a ritual inclination in painting.

-In 1962, Matusevitch participated in a group exhibition of Odessa artists.
-An article written on the exhibition noted and praised his painting: “A Spring Day with Horses.”

-Subsequently, the artist participated in many exhibitions organized by the confederation of painters in Odessa.
+In 1962, Matusevitch participated in a group exhibition of Odesa artists.
+An article written on the exhibition noted and praised his painting: "A Spring Day with Horses."
+Subsequently, the artist participated in many exhibitions organized by the confederation of painters in Odesa.
 The authorities were not enamored with his style and urged him to paint political subjects of note, but the public did like him very much, which was important for the artist.
-Pressure from the political establishment was the lot of many artists, among them several of Matusevitch’s friends: the painters Mezberg, Mezheritski, Ostrovsky, Shenkar and, closest to him, the excellent painter and poet, Alexander Richter.
+Pressure from the political establishment was the lot of many artists, among them several of Matusevitch's friends: the painters Mezberg, Mezheritski, Ostrovsky, Shenkar and, closest to him, the excellent painter and poet, Alexander Richter.